 - Sexual violence and sexual harassment can occur between two children of any age and sex - It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children - Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment - Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
-It is important that all victims are taken seriously and offered appropriate support - Staff should be aware that some groups are potentially more at risk - Evidence shows girls, children with SEND and LGBT children are potentially at greater risk.
-Also, pupils with certain medical or physical health conditions can face additional safeguarding challenges, both online and offline. - Staff at Repton are alert to the potential for inappropriate pupil relationships, and the potential for child on child abuse, in the boarding setting.
+It is important that all victims are taken seriously and offered appropriate support - Staff should be aware that some groups are potentially more at risk - Evidence shows girls, children with SEND and lesbian, gay, bisexual or gender questioningchildren are at greater risk.
+Also, pupils with certain medical or physical health conditions can face additional safeguarding challenges, both online and offline. - Staff at Repton Prep are alert to the potential for inappropriate pupil relationships, and the potential for child-on-child abuse, in the boarding setting.